 Lack of good quality sleep can affect your mood and stress levels, which can affect relationships and your ability to function day to day.
-If sleep problems persist, they can sometimes lead to further problems including depression and anxiety.
+If sleep problems persist, they can sometimes lead to further issues including depression and anxiety.

 If you’re finding it difficult to fall asleep or you keep waking during the night, there are a number of practical steps that you can take to increase your chances of getting a good night’s sleep.
-Here are my top 5 tips:
+Here are my top five tips:

-1. Create a restful environment
+Create a restful environment

-2. Create your own sleep routine
+Create your own bedtime routine

 Babies often have a sleep routine which might include a bath, followed by a bedtime story.
 The idea is to encourage relaxation, so that the body and mind begin to wind down in preparation for sleep.
-As we grow older, we often fall into bad habits and instead of having a relaxing sleep routine, we do the exact opposite and instead engage in activities which stimulate the brain such as watching TV or playing games on a mobile phone.
+As we grow older, we often fall into bad habits and instead of having a relaxing bedtime routine, we do the exact opposite and instead engage in activities which stimulate the brain such as watching TV or playing games on a mobile phone.
 A good sleep routine is important as it helps your body and mind to wind down and prepare for sleep.

-3. Re-train your sleeping habits
+Re-train your sleeping habits

-If you don’t fall asleep within 20 minutes, get up, go to another room and do something relaxing that will encourage sleep and won’t stimulate your brain.
+If you don’t fall asleep within 20 minutes, get up.
+Go to another room and do something relaxing that will encourage sleep and won’t stimulate your brain.
 Listening to relaxing music or practising relaxation techniques can help.
-Only go back to bed when you start to feel drowsy again.
-The idea is to strengthen the association in your mind between your bed and sleep.
+Only go back to bed when you start to feel tired again.
+The idea is to strengthen the association in your mind between your bedroom and sleep.

-4. Watch what you eat and drink
+Watch what you eat and drink

-Many foods and drinks contain stimulants such as caffeine, which can make it harder to fall asleep, so try to avoid food or drinks containing caffeine for at least four hours before you go to bed.
+Many foods and drinks contain stimulants such as caffeine, which can make it harder to fall asleep.
+Try to avoid food or drinks containing caffeine for at least four hours before you go to bed.
 Avoiding or cutting down on alcohol during the evening is also a good idea.
-Although alcohol may help you to fall asleep, your sleep will be lighter which means that you are more likely to wake during the night.
+Although alcohol may initially help you to fall asleep, the effect soon wears off and your sleep will be lighter, meaning that you are actually more likely to wake during the night.
 Alcohol can also cause headaches and dehydration, which can make it harder to fall and stay asleep.

-5. Stop using electronic devices before bedtime
+Stop using electronic devices before bedtime